GetGet99/dotnet-SPWN-generator/README.md

 * Let User create simple wrapper for libraries or in case SPWN gets updated (since I don't think I might be able to keep this project up-to-date later on, and it will let user use it even if this project is dead.)
 * Add all features of SPWN regular libraries

+# Why this project?

+If you're a fan of IntelliSense or other similar things, using this project helps.

 # Usage
 See SPWNTestProject for simple example